iotics-live/iotics-Controller/iotics/README.md

    - Once installation is complete, start the add-on from the Home Assistant interface.

 4. **Download the Iotics Companion App**
-   - To control your Iotics Add-on from your mobile or tablet, download the Iotics Companion App:

      - **[Download on the App Store](https://apps.apple.com/us/app/iotics-for-home-assistant/id1534768325)**
      - **[Get it on Google Play](https://play.google.com/store/apps/details?id=live.iotics.iotics&pli=1)**